1977 Aerial views from the Flying Doctor

 On to Pak Sha O which is a fortified village.
 Just left of the telegraph pole the Doctor is being met by villagers and to the right the pilot is walking towards them.

-Here's the helicopter, Hong Kong Auxiliary Airforce Helicopter HKG 2, with Pak Sha O in the background.
+Here's the helicopter, Royal Hong Kong Auxiliary Airforce Helicopter HKG 2, with Pak Sha O in the background.

 On again, and we're approaching Lai Chi Wo Village.
 We will land in front of the two white buildings just right of centre.
 The building on the left is Hok Shan Temple and Hip Tin Temple.
 The building on the right is Siu Ying School.